Garklein/surviv-timings/README.md

 * `equipNextWeapon`

-**NB: when putting in the `name of key/mouse button`, make sure to surround it with either single or double quotes** If you want to put in a key, go to http://keycode.info/, press the button, and look at the `event.key`.
+**NB: when putting in the `name of key/mouse button`, make sure to surround it with either single or double quotes**

+If you want to put in a key, go to http://keycode.info/, press the button, and look at the `event.key`.
 For mouse buttons, these have been set by me.
 They are:
 * `leftMouse`
 * `middleMouse`
 * `rightMouse`
 * `scrollUp`
 * `scrollDown`

+Time for some examples:
+* If you wanted to set primary to spacebar, you would type `primary.bind = " "`
+* If you wanted to set "equip other gun" to right click, you would type `equipOtherGun = "rightMouse"`